Yale awarded the first Ph.D. degrees in the United States.

-You may re-upload a revised personal statement of purpose, resume or supplemental materials to your submitted application until December 15th.
-To revise these materials, please
+You may upload a revised statement of purpose, resume, or supplemental materials via your Status Portal.

 Some departments and programs offer a joint degree between the Graduate School of Arts and Sciences and one of Yale’s professional schools.
 If you apply for a joint degree you must submit an application to both the professional school and the Graduate School of Arts and Sciences.